 The Element Constructor is one of the new crafting tools included in the Chemistry Resource Pack.

 How can I access the Chemistry Resource Pack?

-The Chemistry Update will land in February for all users of Minecraft: Education Edition around the globe, along with ten lesson plans, the Minecraft ‘World of Chemistry’ and teacher’s lab journal.
+UPDATE (21 February 2018): The Chemistry Update is available as an in-game resource pack for all users of Minecraft: Education Edition, along with ten lesson plans, the Minecraft ‘World of Chemistry’ and teacher’s lab journal.
 The chemistry features complement other features in Minecraft: Education Edition that support computer science, language arts, history, math and more.
+All Windows 10 users will receive automatic update at the next login, and Mac/iOS users will have to reinstall Minecraft: Education Edition to access the updated version.
 Stay tuned on our social media channels @playcraftlearn for details on how to get started with Minecraft: Education Edition.